avo-hq/docs.avohq.io/docs/2.0/resources.md

 <img :src="('/assets/img/resources/buttons_on_footer.jpg')" alt="Buttons on footer" class="border mb-4" />

-## Customize what happens after record is created/edited
+## Customize what happens after a record is created/edited

-For some resources it might make sense to redirect to something else than the `Show` view.
+For some resources, it might make sense to redirect to something other than the `Show` view.
 With `after_create_path` and `after_update_path` you can control that.

 The valid options are `:show` (default) or `:index`.